ilkkamtk/hybridisovellukset/Week5/advanced-state-management.md

 [Dispatch function](https://react.dev/reference/react/useReducer#dispatch) is used to dispatch an action.
 An **action** is an object that describes what happened.
 It is a convention to use the `type` property to describe the action and the `payload` property to pass additional data.

 `useReducer` is similar to `useState`, but it is more powerful.
 It is used when the state logic is complex and involves multiple sub-values or when the next state depends on the previous one.
-It is also useful when the state logic is complex and involves multiple sub-values or when the next state depends on the previous one.

 Example: